 (Click on the obverse image to see both sides of the coin and its identification.)

-What's new?
-2020, May 27: Links to improve navigation have been added, with more comments on related history.
+May 27: Links to improve navigation have been added, with more comments on related history.

 May 17: Coins of Constantine with Sol, Licinius with Jupiter, and Maxentius with elephants.